vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 You can run `SHOW SYNC STATUS` to check the status of the data sent by the primary cluster and run `SHOW DRAINER SYNC STATUS` to check the status of the data received by the secondary cluster.
 If all the data is sent successfully from the primary cluster and all the data is received successfully by the secondary cluster, the data synchronization is completed.

+### My WAL log files has expired and will it affect the cluster synchronization?

+Expired WAL files (beyond the time set by `--wal-ttl`) will cause unsynchronization of cluster data.
+You can manually add `--snapshot_send_files=false` to the configuration files of the Meta and Storage services to synchronize data.
+After updating the configuration file, you need to restart the services.
+For more information about the configuration files, see [Configuration Files](../5.configurations-and-logs/1.configurations/1.configurations.md).